Diarrhea: Cancer-related causes and how to cope

-The stomach cramps.
-The frequent trips to the bathroom.
-Diarrhea is a common side effect in people receiving treatment for cancer.
-Diarrhea may also be caused by the cancer itself.
-But diarrhea can be more than an inconvenience for people with cancer — it can be a sign of something much more serious.
+Diarrhea is an unpleasant but common side effect in people receiving treatment for cancer.
+It may also be caused by the cancer itself.
+Sometimes diarrhea can be a sign of something more serious.

 What causes diarrhea in people with cancer?

 Everyone gets diarrhea now and then.
-If you have cancer, the common causes of diarrhea can still affect you.
-But there are additional causes of diarrhea specific to cancer, including cancer treatment, infections, stress and anxiety, and cancer itself.
+If you have cancer, the things that commonly cause diarrhea can still affect you.
+But there are other causes in people with cancer, such as:

-Cancer treatment can make you more susceptible to various infections, which can cause diarrhea.
-In addition, the antibiotics that may be used to treat an infection can cause diarrhea.
+- Infections.
+Cancer treatment can make you more susceptible to infections.
+Those infections can cause diarrhea.
+And antibiotics used to treat some infections may cause diarrhea.

 The duration and severity of your diarrhea depend on what's causing it.
-Talk to your doctor about what you can expect and how long your diarrhea may last and what you can do to ease your symptoms.
+Talk to your health care provider about what you can expect.
+Ask how long the diarrhea may last and what you can do to ease your symptoms.

 When should you call your doctor?